Fayrouz Aboelkheir

 Fayrouz Aboelkheir (born 4 March 2006) is an Egyptian squash player.
-She reached a career high ranking of number 11 in the world during December 2024.
+She reached a career high ranking of number 9 in the world during December 2025.

 Career

 In 2021, Aboelkheir won the Egyptian Challenger Tour #1 professional tournament.

-In September 2024, Aboelkheir won her 4th PSA title after securing victory in the Carol Weymuller Open during the 2024–25 PSA Squash Tour She followed this up by winning a 5th title in October, winning the New York Open Squash Classic during the 2025–26 PSA Squash Tour.
+In September 2024, Aboelkheir won her 4th PSA title after securing victory in the Carol Weymuller Open during the 2024–25 PSA Squash Tour She followed this up by winning a 5th, 6th and 7th titles in October and November respectively, winning the New York Open Squash Classic, Chestnut Hill Classic and the HKFC Open, during the 2025–26 PSA Squash Tour.